 Check Your Shiba’s Weight

 To see if your Shiba needs to lose weight, feel around his spine and ribs.
 You should be able to feel the dog’s bones through a thin layer of flesh.
-If you can see the ribs, he needs more to eat.
-However, if the bones are hidden under a thick layer of flesh, you need to put your Inu on a reducing diet.
-If those soulful eyes are causing you to cave in to your Shiba’s requests for treats, you only have yourself to blame for your dog’s weight gain.
+If you can see the ribs, he needs to eat more.
+However, if the bones are hidden under a thick layer of flesh, you need to put him on a diet.

 To manage your Shiba’s weight, you need to be aware how much you are feeding him.
 Therefore, get into the practice of measuring his food.
-Keep a diary – like the record you might keep if you were trying to lose weight yourself.
-Observe how some of those excess treats could be getting him into trouble.
-By writing down the information, you can keep track of your Shiba’s snacks and treats and make the appropriate reductions if he is getting too much food.
+Keep a diary and observe if he is getting too much food.

 Next, you will need to figure your Shiba’s ideal weight.
-Most Shiba Inus weight between 17 and 23 pounds, depending on their height, gender, and age.
-To ensure your pet’s continued health, you need to keep his weight range in mind
+Most Shiba Inus weigh between 17 and 23 pounds, depending on their height, gender, and age.

 The Shiba Inu Maintenance Diet